arkayenro/arkinventory/ChangeHistory.md

  - items with an active cooldown dont allow comparison tooltips to generate
  - cooldowns no longer start automatically.  you can close/open the bag to get them to show (if you enable that option).  all of the cooldown events ACTIONBAR_UPDATE_COOLDOWN, BAG_UPDATE_COOLDOWN, PET_BAR_UPDATE_COOLDOWN, SPELL_UPDATE_COOLDOWN, appear to trigger off other players as well, but do not provide any indication whether the event was triggered by you or them, so cooldowns will trigger window refreshes fairly constantly when you are around large numbers of players.  even limiting it to one update per second generated too much lag, especially in massive groups.
  - chat link for a battlepet in the guild bank will not send
+ - the first time you click on a hyperlink in chat it wont show the item counts

 # to do
  - double check all categories show/hide for the right clients